 Saddam, who has been wounded in the leg during the assassination bid, flees to Syria then Egypt, where he completes his secondary school studies.
 Others in the Baath Party are arrested and tried for treason.

-1961 - The British declare Kuwait, a small, coastal emirate to the south of Iraq, independent on 19 June.
-Until the First World War Kuwait had been a province of Mesopotamia, the ancient state from which Iraq had been carved.
-Iraq does not accept Kuwait's independence, a position that will have devastating ramifications in 30-years time.
+1961 - The British grant independence to Kuwait, a small, coastal emirate to the south of Iraq.
+Until the First World War, Kuwait had been a province of Mesopotamia, the ancient state from which Iraq had been carved.
+Iraq does not accept Kuwait's independence, a position that has devastating ramifications in 30-years time.

 1962 - Saddam studies at the Cairo Law School and consolidates links with other exiled members of the Iraqi Baath Party, becoming their leader.
 He also becomes interested in the life and theories of the Soviet dictator Joseph Stalin.
 Later he boasts that he will turn Iraq into a Stalinist state.

-Saddam, who has returned to Iraq to work with the Baath government's security services and to study at the Baghdad Law College, again goes into exile.
+Saddam, who has returned to Iraq to work with the Baath government's security services, again goes into exile.
 He makes frequent incursions back into the country but is arrested by the Iraqi authorities on 14 October 1964 and sent to prison.
 While in prison he is elected to the Iraqi Baath leadership.

 In 1986 Saddam marries a second wife, Samira Shabandar, with who he has a son, Ali.
-He will also take a third and a fourth wife; Nedhal al-Hamdani and Iman Huweish respectively.
+He also takes a third and a fourth wife; Nedhal al-Hamdani and Iman Huweish respectively.

-Iraq begins a program to develop chemical weapons, setting up a small research facility at Rashad, to the northeast of Baghdad.
+1971 - Iraq begins a program to develop chemical weapons, setting up a small research facility at Rashad, to the northeast of Baghdad.
 The program is formalised in 1974 with the establishment of a dedicated organisation called al-Hasan Ibn al-Haitham.

 1972 - In May Iraq signs a 15-year Treaty of Friendship and Cooperation with the Soviet Union.
 Iraqi communists are brought into the government and the Soviets begin to provide technical aid.

 1974 - Tensions between the government in Baghdad and the Kurdish minority in the north are heightened by a dispute over rights to the oil fields in the Kirkuk region.
 Following an attempt by the Baath Party to assassinate the Kurdish leadership, full-scale fighting breaks out.
 The Kurd dissidents receive support from Iran, Syria, Israel and the United States and are able to inflict heavy losses on the Iraqi forces.
-However, the backing from the US will only be short-lived.

 The agreement also resolves the long-running dispute with Iran over the border at the Shatt al-Arab (the confluence of the Tigris and Euphrates rivers), setting the midpoint as the boundary, although both countries still claim ownership of two small islands in the strait.

-In the wake of the Algiers Agreement Kurds are forcibly relocated from their heartland in the north.
+In the wake of the Algiers Agreement, many Kurds are forcibly relocated.
 All Kurdish villages along a 1,300 kilometre stretch of the border with Iran are razed.